Isvatten0/Stratego/README.md

 # Stratego
-This is version of the classic game of Stratego done in Python Initially I will coded it to be 2-player
+  This is version of the classic game of Stratego done in Python.

+  Initially I will code it to be 2-player.

-    Plan to add a AI version using the minimax algorithm with difficulty levels
+  Plan: add an AI version using the minimax algorithm with difficulty levels.